snsa-kscc/juicefast-mobile-app/PAYWALL_TESTING.md

 ### Step 2: Make a Test Purchase

+**For iOS:**

 1. Tap on a subscription package
 2. The iOS purchase dialog will appear
 3. **Now sign in with your sandbox account** when prompted
 4. Complete the purchase flow
 5. The purchase should complete instantly (no actual charge)

+**For Android:**

+1. Tap on a subscription package
+2. The Google Play purchase dialog will appear
+3. Complete the purchase flow with your test account
+4. The purchase should complete instantly (no actual charge)
+5. You may see "TEST" indicators in the purchase flow

 ### Step 3: Verify Access